 Irish tax returns are due to be filed on or before the 31st October of each year.
 If you submit your income tax return after the deadline of 31st October, you will be liable to pay a surcharge on top of your tax liability; interest can also apply in certain cases.

 Once the deadline of 31st October has passed, you have a further two months to file your return and pay a 5% surcharge.
 After this date, the surcharge rises to 10%.

 Keeping up-to-date with your tax liabilities can be a daunting prospect for new landlords, but making mistakes or being late with your tax returns can cost you time and money.
-If you are a new landlord and need help with your rental income tax returns, contact us online, or give us a call on +353 (0)59 8673894 today.
+If you are a new landlord and need help with your rental income tax returns, simply get a quote or contact a member of our expert team today.